 Overall Panel Review: “The effort to make network inference applicable across plant species is important and timely.
 There was no doubt the proposed methods would be effective.
 There is excellent potential for tools from this project to be widely applied.”

 Review 1: “This project proposes to leverage the VP platform to create a pipeline of tools for cross species network inference in plants.
 This is a highly relevant effort that will benefit many ongoing hypothesis driven projects that lack the tools or capability to include network analysis.
 The large effort in implementation is well justified as this will be a major resource and wide usability will depend on stability, power and ease of use.
 I think there will be a lot of “bang for the buck” including novel scientific insights.
 This is true interdisciplinary integration of biology and computer science with research and tools that can broadly implact plant genome research.
-Tool development efforts are well intehrated in cyberinfrastuctture, including iPlany and Galaxy”.
+Tool development efforts are well integrated in cyberinfrastucture, including iPlant and Galaxy”.

 Review 2: “The CSNI tool would likely be used by the wider plant biology community.”